acamilo/RobotInterfaceBoard/README.md

 ## Pins to Never Use:

-0       - This is the boot pin, if held low during a reset it will prevent the device from booting

 6-11    - These pins are hookups for external system flash and are used by the system flash.
 Unless you are extending the chips flash capibilities, do not use these.

 1 and 3 -  these are used to program the device and are serial port pins.